 GIMP recognises brush sets designed for Photoshop, so there are many to choose from however check the licencing and copyright for brushes – many will be for personal use only and not for commercial use.

 Here’s how to use GIMP brushes to design an embroidery pattern.

 1. Set the Canvas Size For Your Design

-1. Start a new document in GIMP and set the size of the new file to reflect the size of the fabric piece you intend to embroider.
-For this exercise, I used a napkin size of 18’’ or 46cm square.
+Start a new document in GIMP and set the size of the new file to reflect the size of the fabric piece you intend to embroider (see image below).

 Download the zip file to your desktop and unzip the brush file to your GIMP brushes folder which is found at C:\program files\GIMP-2.0\share\GIMP\2.0\brushes.